shiftyp/objects/README.md

 # Purpose

-The purpose of this repository is to devlop and test a group of novel [React Hooks](https://reactjs.org/docs/hooks-intro.html), all of which revolve around mutable state.
+The purpose of this repository is to develop and test a group of novel [React Hooks](https://reactjs.org/docs/hooks-intro.html), all of which revolve around mutable state.
 These hooks are:

 1. [useObject](#useobject)
 1. [useArray](#usearray)